ProgrammingCourse2023/Lisbon_Search_Engine/README.md

 # Limitations and next steps

-  - The tool require to the next step that every facility has more than one geometry in different scales to have a better visualization.
+- The tool requires the next step that every facility has more than one geometry in different scales to have a better visualization.
-  - Displaying the results of Lisbon Search Engine It will be more accurate if it is done from a official web page.
+- Displaying the results of Lisbon Search Engine It will be more accurate if it is done from an official web page.
-  - The source of information was limited. it will useful for the project include more informetion sources.
+- The source of information was limited. it will use for the project to include more information sources.
 - The next tool version will seek the implementation of more information about Lisbon and increase the number of OSM tags to achieve a good range of detail.

 # Authors

  Afsaneh Rasoulian Bachelor´s degree in Surveying Engineering